-Elate Cosmetics refers to itself as an “ethical marketplace” where people can buy safe and effective beauty products.
-The brand uses cruelty-free ingredients along with ethical practices to help its customers buy well and use less.
+Elate Cosmetics offers safe and effective vegan beauty products.
+The brand uses cruelty-free & gluten-free ingredients along with ethical practices to help its customers buy well and use less.
 Elate is a brand focused on providing people with those small items we use in our daily rituals which have a significant impact on the environment.

 Today, the brand offers those zero-waste makeup solutions to its customers around the globe.